ServerlessOpsIO/serverlessops-workshops/01-up-and-running/02-build-new-service/README.md

 </p>
 </details>

-Q. Why does the API Gateway event for wild-rydes-ride-records' _PutRideRecord_ have no CORS setup like wild-rydes-ride-requests, _RequestRide_ does?
+Q. Why does the API Gateway event for wild-rydes-ride-records' _PutRideRecord_ have no CORS setup like wild-rydes, _RequestRide_ does?

 <details>
 <summary><strong>Hint</strong></summary>